-Equip yourself for dry weather: Tools and techniques to soften the slap of drought
+Equip yourself for dry weather: Tools and techniques to soften the slap of drought in your garden

-Related resources on water use or drought:
+Related resources on water use or drought from Michigan State University Extension

-- MSU Extension drought resources
+- MSU Extension Drought Resources

 - Impacts of summer weather on landscape plants, Stephen Fouch, MSU Extension